Further information#

 I have read that numpy is a library for linear algebra?#

 numpy is one of the most popular and important libraries in the Python ecosystem.
-It is in fact the best library to use when doing linear algebra as it is computationally efficient, however it cannot handle symbolic variables which is why we are seeing how to use Sympy here.
-Numpy gives an introduction to numpy.
+It is in fact the best library to use when doing linear algebra as it is computationally efficient, however it cannot handle symbolic variables which is why you are seeing how to use Sympy here.
+An introduction to numpy is covered in Numpy.